Zenduty/docs/docs/WaveFront.md

 id: WaveFront
 title: WaveFront
 ---

-WaveFront helps you monitor websites, emails, and web apps to get instant alerts.
-With the Zenduty integration, you will be able to receive context notifications about new code pushes, pull requests, issues and issue comments.
-New issues will trigger a new incident.
+For cloud monitoring and analytics that reduces downtime and boosts performance use WaveFront's services.
 To integrate WaveFront with Zenduty, complete the following steps:

 ## In Zenduty: